 Seoul Racecourse Park is located next to Seoul Grand Park in the southern Seoul suburb of Gwacheon.
 To get there, take subway Line 4 to Seoul Racecourse Park station, leave by exit 1 or 2 and follow the crowd down the covered walkway to the track.

 Gwacheon is Seoul Race Park’s third home.
 In the early part of the 20th century, races were held in Sinseol-dong near Dongdaemun.
-After the Korean War, a racetrack was constructed at Ttukseom on the north bank of the River Han, where “Seoul Forest” is currently located.
+After the Korean War, a racetrack was constructed at Ttukseom on the north bank of the River Han, where Seoul Forest is currently located.
 Ttukseom was home to racing for 36 years, however, in 1988 the Olympic Games were held in Seoul and the Korea Racing Authority (KRA) was given the task of organising the Equestrian events.
 They purchased the site in Gwacheon and after the games, it was converted into a racetrack with the first race taking place in autumn 1989.
-The KRA’s website has a good section on the history of racing in Korea including a picture of the old Sinseol-dong race track and on the second floor of the Luckyville grandstand there is a small photo gallery showing the history of racing in Seoul.
+The KRA’s website has a short section on the history of Korean racing.

 The Track and Facilities

-The English language form sheet available from the fourth floor information desk is detailed enough to give a general idea of which is the best horse in the race, however, for those looking for more detailed guides plus “expert” predicitions, it is a good idea to buy one of the many form guides that are available both inside and outside the track.
+The English language form sheet available from the first floor information desk is detailed enough to give a general idea of which is the best horse in the race, however, for those looking for more detailed guides plus “expert” predicitions, it is a good idea to buy one of the many form guides that are available both inside and outside the track.
 Although all in Korean, it is easy to work out which horses they predict and the layout of the card is exactly the same as that used in just about every country.
 There are two types of guide available.
 First are ones with names such as “Ace”, “Speed” and “New World” which cost 1000 won and have the day’s card with predictions for each race.
 Second are the more detailed ones of which “Seoul Gyongma” and “Gyongma Munhwa” are the most popular, costing 4000 won and with a lot more background information for serious punters.
 As you come out of the subway station you will be greeted by a cacophony of sellers advetising their guides.
 If you buy from one of them, you are usually given a “signpen” to bet with.
 See this page for more information about how to bet.